LD-111/MDD4CPS/README.md

 </center>

 1. **Create Your iStar Model**:
    - First, create the iStar model of your CPS using the provided **diagrams.net scratchpad**.
-This scratchpad is designed specifically for creating **Computer Independent Models (CIM)** based on the iStar notation.
+This scratchpad is designed specifically for creating **Computation Independent Models (CIM)** based on the iStar notation.

 2. **Load your iStar model**:
    - Once the iStar model is ready, click the **"Load Input XML"** button to upload your model (in XML format) into the tool.